 - Clean and sterilize a large (3 C) glass mason jar.

-- Place the carrots and daikon into a colander with 1 tsp of coarse pickling salt (if you don't have that, use kosher salt).
+- Place the carrots and daikon into a colander with 1 teaspoon of coarse pickling salt (if you don't have that, use kosher salt).
 Gently massage the salt into vegetables for about 1 minute.
 Set aside for 5 minutes.

 - The vegetables will have produced some liquid.
 Gently press the vegetables against the colander to remove the excess moisture.